Helvetica: Other variants

-Helvetica Narrow is a version where its width is between Helvetica Compressed and Helvetica Condensed.
-This computer font was developed when memory space in electronic printers was very scarce, so it was created by mathematically squashing Helvetica to 82% of the original width, resulting in distorted letterforms, with vertical strokes narrowed but horizontals unchanged.
-Because of the distortion problems, Adobe dropped Helvetica Narrow in its release of Helvetica in OpenType format, recommending users choose Helvetica Condensed instead.
+Helvetica Narrow, a width between Helvetica Compressed and Helvetica Condensed, was created when memory in electronic printers was scarce.
+Rather than being redrawn, it was produced by mathematically compressing Helvetica to 82 percent of its original width, which narrowed the vertical strokes but left the horizontals unchanged and distorted the letterforms.
+Because of this distortion, Adobe dropped Helvetica Narrow from its OpenType release of Helvetica and recommended Helvetica Condensed instead.